whyrusleeping/go-netdef/README.md

 go get -u github.com/whyrusleeping/go-netdef/netdef
 ```

+## Dependencies
+This only runs on linux right now, and requires a working installation of `openvswitch`.

 ## Usage
 Netdef can be used as a package, but it also provides a command line tool
 that operates on json formatted 'netdef' specifications.
 An example such file might look like: